 If you've been reading this blog, you'll know something about How to Be in the World: An Abecedarian Commonplace for Living.
 This is a portfolio of 26 sheets that each contain an illuminated letter, a verb, and a favorite quotation relating to that verb.
 Written and drawn all in pencil, these pages were developed over a number years.
 It was featured in Letter Arts Review earlier this year, and I also made a clamshell box to hold the stack of original sheets.

-I'm pleased to announce that a print version of this portfolio is now available for sale!
-Twenty-nine pages enclosed in an embossed, printed folder. $25 each, postage paid to US and Canada.
+I'm pleased to announce that 100 of a print version of this portfolio is now available for sale!
+Twenty-nine pages enclosed in an embossed, printed folder. $25 each, postage paid to US.

 I just finished making this clamshell box for my abecedarian pencil portfolio, "How To Be In The World".
 Except that it's about 1/16" too shallow to fit all the pages!
 Simply checking the fit after I made the inner tray — the first of three components to be made — would have made all clear.
 But I didn't.